lukaswhite/php-meta-tags-parser/README.md

 Extracts metadata (title, description, Open Graph etc) from the content of a web page.

 Note that this library simply deals with raw HTML, rather than try to tie you down to one particular method for retrieving the content of an external URL.
+(I usually use Guzzle, but to make it a dependency might cause difficulties in terms of versioning.)

 ## Installation